2020 Cammeraigal land / Artarmon, NSW

 Designed for our garden loving client in Artarmon, on Sydney’s leafy North Shore “House in the garden” is an addition to the rear of a modest, interwar bungalow set within a beautiful established garden.
-Our Client’s brief for a “bedroom up in the trees” informed our approach to the whole of the rear of the dwelling, maintaining the character of the original but opening up opportunities for light and views throughout.
+Our Client’s brief for a “bedroom in the trees” informed our approach to the dwelling, maintaining the character of the original but opening up opportunities for light and views throughout.

 The house is located in a heritage conservation area and contemporary work was not permitted to be visible from the street.
 Our response was to maintain the original gable roof form as accepted by council and work within the limitations imposed to make our client’s treasured garden the hero of the design.